 The Soul Food is a touch brighter than the Centaur, but the amount of available gain is almost identical at the end of the day.
 That being said, for the low price, the quality certainly surpasses all expectations.

 Overall, this is a fabulous pedal that does so many things!
-The
+The Electro Harmonix Soul Food has been used by Captain Kirk Douglas of the Roots and Albert Hammond Jr. of The Strokes.

 Here is a video of Lee Malia of Bring Me the Horizon playing through the Soul Food: